EMERGING MARKETS-Brazil real tumbles, Chilean peso supported by rate rise

 May 6 (Reuters) - The Brazilian real slid more than 1% on Friday, heading for its third weekly decline after prices of iron fell on fears of slowing demand from China, while Chile's peso found its footing after the country's central bank raised interest rates.

-Overarching worries of a slowdown in China due to rapidly rising COVID-19 cases amid the U.S. Federal Reserve's aggressive tightening cycle have made emerging market currencies seem unattractive to investors recently.
+Worries of a slowdown in China due to rapidly rising COVID-19 cases and the U.S. Federal Reserve's aggressive tightening cycle have made emerging market currencies less attractive to investors.

-Latin American currencies, which clocked record quarterly gains in the beginning of the year, have now lost their shine as the rally in commodity prices cools and economic worries rise.
+Latin American currencies, which scored record quarterly gains in the beginning of the year, have lost their shine as the rally in commodity prices cools and economic worries rise.

 Brazil's real BRBY, BRL= was last down at 5.08 to the dollar as prices of one of its largest exports, iron ore, tumbled more than 5% after China reinforced its tough COVID-19 response policy that has hit economic activity, prompting traders to be more cautious.